 It is the mark of an educated mind to be able to entertain a thought without accepting it.
 (Aristotle) This quote provokes me never to accept the status quo and always challenge assumptions.
 It is the thought that through education we never stop learning or seeking after truth and knowledge.

 As members of WyzAnt, we are fully aware of the fact that we are dealing with two different entities when it comes to tutoring.
 We usually communicate with the clients (parents/guardians) but we tutor the students.
 Generally speaking, there is almost complete coincidence between these two entities in terms of what direction the tutoring should take.
 If a particular student is struggling in a class (say, Geometry), and the "client" can tell this from progress reports, report cards, or simple communication with the teacher, then it's pretty obvious that Geometry is the course in question (though what specific sub-topic of Geometry is creating the trouble is not necessarily known).
 This concept can take something of a twist when preparing a student for a test like the SAT, ACT, ASVAB, GRE, and so on.
 In the eyes of the "client", from what I have noticed, the student usually needs help on the entire test.
-The student, on the other hand, having a more in-depth understanding of... read more
+The student, on the other hand, having a more in-depth... read more